 The Appeals Process at Drexel University College of Medicine

-- Waiting for a committee review.
+2. Waiting for a committee review.
 At Drexel University, appeals get sent to a committee of faculty members to review.
 You may need to wait about ten business days to receive an updated decision.
 Your student defense attorney can help you make sure this time is not wasted!
-The Lento Law Firm Team will help you get ready for any further steps you might need to take.
+The LLF Law Firm Team will help you get ready for any further steps you might need to take.

 If you're a medical student facing dismissal from Drexel University College of Medicine, there's too much on the line for you to leave anything up to chance.

 Fortunately, you don't have to.
-Retain the services of Attorney Joseph D. Lento and his team, and you'll stand a much better chance of negotiating for a lesser sanction.
-For years, Attorney Lento has worked with med students across the nation who face dismissal.
-With his help, students have been able to work towards better outcomes.
-Whether you require legal advice or stellar representation, the Education Team at the Lento Law Firm is here to assist.
+Retain the services of the Student Defense Team at LLF Law Firm, and you'll stand a much better chance of negotiating for a lesser sanction.
+For years, LLF Law Firm has worked with med students across the nation who face dismissal.
+With their help, students have been able to work towards better outcomes.
+Whether you require legal advice or stellar representation, the Education Team at the LLF Law Firm is here to assist.

 Just remember that you need to get started early.
-The faster you have the guidance of Attorney Joseph D. Lento and his team, the better!
-When you're worried about expulsion or dismissal at the Drexel University College of Medicine, contact the Lento Law Firm Student Defense team.
-The number is 888.535.3686, or you can contact the Lento Law Firm online.
+The faster you have the guidance of an attorney with LLF Law Firm, the better!
+When you're worried about expulsion or dismissal at the Drexel University College of Medicine, contact the LLF Law Firm Student Defense team.
+The number is 888.535.3686.